Susan’s Next Tour: English Gardens 2020

 Photo courtesy of Bourton House Gardens

 Bourton House Garden: It received the Historic Houses Garden of the Year award in 2006.
-This 3-acre garden includes a box-edged parterre, small potager (kitchen garden), topiary, knot garden, ponds and fountains that are fed by Cotswold springs, herbaceous borders, a 16-century tithe barn and glasshouse.
+This 3-acre garden includes a box-edged parterre, small potager (kitchen garden), topiary, knot garden.
+There are also ponds and fountains, herbaceous borders, a 16-century tithe barn and glasshouse.

 Highgrove Garden: This has been the home of Prince Charles since 1980.
 We won’t see the house but the gardens are magnificent!
 It includes the kitchen garden, the carpet garden, the pool garden, the stumpery, cottage garden, sundial garden, thyme walk, and wildflower meadow.
 Prince Charles has been a champion of the environment and saving energy, so there should be many opportunities for us to learn how they accomplish this in the garden.
 The tour will be guided and followed by lunch there.
 NOTE: no photos of the garden are allowed for security reasons but there are probably opportunities to purchase items in the gift shop that show the beautiful gardens.